-- Sweep away leaves and small branches at least 10 feet away from the campfire.
+- Sweep away leaves and small branches for at least 10 feet from the campfire.

 - Make sure skewers or sticks for marshmallows are long enough so little ones don’t need to scoot too close to the fire to roast them.

 - Have the kids sit while roasting — this ensures they won’t get too close to the fire, and there is less chance of tripping or falling if they are already stationary.

 - Once the fire has died down, put it out by pouring water over it (beware of smoke and ash on the rise when you do this).